Board of Directors Composition and Member Selection Policy

 10. Implementation and Monitoring

-The Board of Directors, with the support of the Appointments Committee, shall periodically evaluate the level of compliance with and effectiveness of this Policy at the Company, and especially compliance with applicable legal provisions and generally recognised good governance recommendations in relation to the composition thereof.
+The Board of Directors, with the support of the Appointments Committee, shall regularly evaluate the level of compliance with this Policy and its effectiveness within the Company, in accordance with the terms set out in Section 8 above.

 * * *